dkunkler/LabelMaker/README.md

   `export GH_TOKEN=<generated token value>`

-Clode or download the label-maker.rb script
+Clone or download the label-maker.rb script
 Edit `label-maker.rb`

 configure the LABELS names and colors you want to inject into a repo